 Scientists have been developing millirobots or insect-scale robots that can adapt to different environments for exploration and biomedical applications.

 Dr. Shen’s research team came up with a simple approach to construct millirobots by coating objects with a composited glue-like magnetic spray, called M-spray.
 “Our idea is that by putting on this ‘magnetic coat’, we can turn any object into a robot and control their locomotion.
 The M-spray we developed can stick on the targeted object and ‘activate’ the object when driven by a magnetic field,” explained Dr. Shen.

 Composed of polyvinyl alcohol (PVA), gluten, and iron particles, M-spray can adhere to the rough and smooth surfaces of one (1D), two (2D) or three-dimensional (3D) objects instantly, stably, and firmly.
 The film it formed on the surface is just about 0.1 to 0.25mm thick, which is thin enough to preserve the original size, form, and structure of the objects.

 After coating the object with M-spray, the researchers magnetized it with single or multiple magnetization directions, which could control how the object moved by a magnetic field.
 Then they applied heat on the object until the coating was solidified.

-In this way, when driven by a magnetic field, the objects can be transformed into millirobots with different locomotion modes, such as crawling, flipping, walking, and rolling, on various surfaces from glass, skin, wood to sand.
-The team demonstrated this feature by converting cotton thread (1D), origami (2D flat plane), polydimethylsiloxane (PDMS) film (2D curved/soft surface) and plastic pipe (3D round object) into soft reptile robot, multi-foot robot, walking robot and rolling robot respectively.
+In this way, when driven by a magnetic field, the objects can be transformed into millirobots with different locomotion modes, such as crawling, flipping, walking, and rolling, on various surfaces from glass, skin, and wood to sand.
+The team demonstrated this feature by converting cotton thread (1D), origami (2D flat plane), polydimethylsiloxane (PDMS) film (2D curved/soft surface), and plastic pipe (3D round object) into soft reptile robot, multi-foot robot, walking robot and rolling robot respectively.